-In today’s times, there has been a dramatic yet deliberate shift from companies being only product centric to companies becoming customer centric.
-Organisations realise that being product centric will not work always because then the company will last only as long as the product does.
+In today’s times, there has been a dramatic yet deliberate shift from companies being only product-centric to companies becoming customer-centric.
+Organisations realise that being product-centric will not work always because then the company will last only as long as the product does.
 Hence, there has been a conscious transition towards keeping customers at the heart of the business.
 There is, probably, no other entity in the entire business cycle that is as important as the customer.
 The eminent entrepreneur Henry Ford had once said,

 “It is not the employer who pays the wages.
 Employers only handle the money.
 It is the customer who pays the wages.”

-A customer focused CEO understands that products take seconds to replicate and price, in the long run, is not a differentiator.
+A customer-centric CEO understands that products take seconds to replicate and price, in the long run, is not a differentiator.
 He is cognizant of the fact that the one factor that separates his organisation from competitors is the experience it delivers.
 CEx is what differentiates his company from the others!

 Hence, investing in customer experience is not a cost for him but a strategic investment.
-He looks at the customer experience as an investment in customers, and believes that every positive customer experience leads positive word of mouth marketing that is more powerful than the multi-million dollar ad-spend.
+He looks at the customer experience as an investment in customers and believes that every positive customer experience leads positive word of mouth marketing that is more powerful than the multi-million dollar ad-spend.

-These leaders are quick to spot trends, changes and patterns in customer behaviour.
+These leaders are quick to spot trends, changes, and patterns in customer behaviour.
 They anticipate change and ensure that their organization is ready and prepared for such changes.
 These leaders also lead by example, motivating others to follow suit.
 They spend at least a day a month personally talking to customers to understand their needs and wants.
-Additionally, they also communicate to customers to keep them informed that the company is constantly innovating and listening to the customers, thus establishing the personal connect with the customers.
+Additionally, they also communicate to customers to keep them informed that the company is constantly innovating and listening to the customers, thus establishing the personal connection with the customers.

-A customer centric CEO understands that happy, motivated, and satisfied employees lead to happy customers.
+A customer-centric CEO understands that happy, motivated, and satisfied employees lead to happy customers.
 Hence, he does what he can to ensure that his employees are engaged.
 This could mean sending emails to the entire workforce celebrating the successes, sharing stories of amazing customer experience that employees have provided or communicating strategic insights.

-What else must a CEO do to ensure that his company is becoming more customer focused?
+What else must a CEO do to ensure that his company is becoming more customer-focused?
 Do let us know your feedback!